If there was one blog entry I would want you to read, It would be this one.

 When I tried to write my mantra, I thought about solidifying my solace in the fact, that I am first and foremost a mother.

 I am only just meeting the mother in me.
 We are relative strangers, tip-toeing around each other at the start, not wanting to get in each others way.
 We are finally conjuring the courage to invite each other to coffee and laugh together about the hilarity that is our miss Montaine.

 (N.B.
 Yes.
 For those of you paying attention.
 We named our daughter after the old poet in my lungs.
 The Mountains.
 The quiet.
 The awe of the world.
-The Jack Kerouac, The Child of the Wild Blue Yonder, The Ray LaMontagne.
+The Jack Kerouac, The Child of the Wild Blue Yonder, the Fontaine & Montana of my younger dreaming days, The Ray LaMontagne.
 She is my little rocking chair beneath the stars.)